ZhouYuxuanYX/LongWeave/README.md

 Switch language: [中文](README.zh.md)

-This repository is the official implementation of LongWeave (EMNLP 2025).
+This repository is the official implementation of EMNLP 2025 paper [LongWeave](https://aclanthology.org/2025.findings-emnlp.549/).

 LongWeave is an open-source framework for evaluating large language models (LLMs) on long-context generation tasks.